 What are Quick Answers?

-The Summary tab shows how many people were satisfied with the experience, and provides a video of them discussing their answers and explaining why they answered the way they did.
-Here’s an example of five people describing why they were or were not satisfied watching live-streaming news.
+After running this Quick Answer test, the Summary tab shows how many test participants found the experience likable or unlikable, and provides two automatically generated highlight reels of them discussing their answers and explaining why they answered the way they did.
+Here’s an example of five test participants describing their thoughts on watching live-streaming news.

 When to use “Discover needs and frustrations”